kdadabhoy/to-9km-and-beyond/README.md

         - This function is needed for Parasite Drag

 1. ```double calcWetRatio(double referenceArea) const```
-    - This function returns Nacelle's wettedArea / referenceArea
+    - This function returns Nacelle's wettedArea divided by the referenceArea
         - This function is needed for Parasite Drag

 1. ```double calcDragCoeff(double AoA, double Reynolds, double Mach, double wetAreaRatio) const;```
     - ***This is the most used function***
-    - This function uses the DragCoeff Class to calculate the Nacelle's total drag coeff at the given conditions
+    - This function uses the DragCoeff Class to calculate the Nacelle's total drag coefficient at the given conditions
+1. ```double getWeight() const```
+    - Returns the weight of a (single) Nacelle in lbms

 <br>